Maurice Cheeks: New Jersey Nets (1992–1993)

+Career

-In NBA history, Cheeks ranks sixth in steals and eleventh in assists.
-Upon his retirement from the NBA in 1993, he was the NBA all-time leader in steals and fifth in assists.
+In NBA history, as of 2024, Cheeks ranks sixth in steals and sixteenth in assists among ABA/NBA combined rankings.
+Upon his retirement from the NBA in 1993, he was the NBA all-time leader in steals, third all-time in playoff steals, and fifth in assists.
 He averaged 11.7 points and over 2 steals per game for his career.
-In his rookie year, Cheeks averaged 4.1 steals per game in the 1979 NBA Playoffs, an NBA record for one playoff run.
+In his rookie year, Cheeks averaged 4.1 steals per game in the 1979 NBA Playoffs (37 steals in nine games), an NBA record for one playoff run (as of 2024).
+As of 2024, he is second all-time in playoff steals per game average, behind only Baron Davis.

 Coaching career

-After retirement, Cheeks spent one year coaching for the Continental Basketball Association’s Quad City Thunder, before becoming the 76ers assistant head coach in 1994.
+After retirement, Cheeks spent one year coaching for the Continental Basketball Association’s Quad City Thunder, before becoming the 76ers assistant coach in 1994 through 2001.
 He coached under head coaches John Lucas (1994–96), Johnny Davis (1996–97), and Larry Brown, and he was an instrumental part of the Philadelphia team that reached the 2001 NBA Finals.
 In 2001, he was hired as Portland Trail Blazers head coach.
 He led the team to two playoff berths in four years as coach, but could not get past the first round.
 He was fired after a poor start to the 2004–05 campaign.

-On April 25, 2003, during a game between the Trail Blazers and the Dallas Mavericks, Cheeks aided 13-year-old Natalie Gilbert in singing the American national anthem.
-After Gilbert forgot the words at "At the twilight's last gleaming", Cheeks rushed over to help her and they finished it together, as the entire Rose Garden Arena crowd sang with them.
+On April 25, 2003, during a game between the Trail Blazers and the Dallas Mavericks, Cheeks famously aided 13-year-old Natalie Gilbert in singing the American national anthem.
+After Gilbert forgot the words at "At the twilight's last gleaming," Cheeks rushed over to help her, and they finished it together as the entire Rose Garden Arena crowd sang with them.
 Cheeks and Gilbert received a standing ovation after the song was over.
+Cheeks actions were used by Harvard Business School Professor Thomas J. DeLong as an example of true leadership in times of crisis.
+Former 76ers general manager Pat Williams called it "'just a beautiful moment of ... humanity.'"

 In 2005, Cheeks was named as head coach of the 76ers.
-Cheeks was popular among Sixers fans because of his eleven-year tenure with the Sixers, during which he helped guide the Sixers to the 1983 NBA championship.
-The move was also praised by Sixers star Allen Iverson, who worked with Cheeks during his run as Sixers' Assistant Head Coach.
+Cheeks was popular among 76ers fans because of his eleven-year tenure with the 76ers, during which he helped guide the 76ers to the 1983 NBA championship.
+The move was also praised by 76ers star Allen Iverson, who worked with Cheeks during his run as 76ers' Assistant Head Coach.

 However, he missed the playoffs in each of his first two seasons.
-Frustrations began to grow with Sixers veterans Allen Iverson and Chris Webber, who were not happy with the team's direction.
+Frustrations began to grow with 76ers veterans Allen Iverson and Chris Webber, who were not happy with the team's direction.
+Toward the end of the 2006 season, the two were fined for tardiness coming to a game, but soon apologized profusely to Cheeks.
 During the 2006–07 season, Iverson would be traded to the Nuggets and Webber would be released, leaving Cheeks with one of the youngest teams in the NBA.
 On February 20, 2007, the 76ers extended Cheeks' contract one year despite his losing record as coach.